bmuenzenmeyer/personal-goals/README.md

 - [ ] Deeper learning around Adobe products
 - [ ] Investigate the concept of a web design and development maturity model for learning
 - [ ] Create a go bag for the family
+- [ ] Move Crunchy Owl to github
   - [ ] Update crunchy owl with case studies instead of screen shots
 - [ ] Implement responsive images across projects
 - [ ] Host older versions of brianmuenzenmeyer.com on github for fun
 - [ ] Tame instapaper, find a better bookmark and to-do list workflow